mikke89/RmlUiDoc/pages/faq.md

 - Decorators and `<img>` elements automatically update when the dp-ratio changes and new sprites are selected.
 - Sprites in decorators and `<img>` elements scale according to the source scaling and targeted dp-ratio.

 Clients are themselves responsible for querying the platform for the desired scaling ratio, and then setting the dp-ratio on the RmlUi context.
-Take a look at RmlUi's sample shell for Windows to see how this is done there.
+Take a look at RmlUi's included backends for how this is implemented there for different [platforms with support for high DPI](https://github.com/mikke89/RmlUi#rmlui-backends).

 ### Can I implement hot reloading of documents?